replit-archive/jq-console/README.md

         });

 * `jqconsole.Write`: Writes the given text to the console in a `<span>`, with an optional class.
-This is used to for output and writing prompt labels.
+This is used for output and writing prompt labels.
 It takes two arguments:

     * `string text`: The text to write.